 - Academics who seek to sharpen their understanding and credentials in dispute resolution

 - Recent graduates seeking to further their career goals

 Why Choose the ADR Certificate at USC Gould?

-The ADR certificate will provide you with a competitive edge in your field, whether you are a recent university graduate or an established professional.
+Earn an ADR certificate from a top 20 law school that's also recognized by LLM Guide as offering one of the top 10 ADR programs in the world.
+Our ADR certificate will provide you with a competitive edge in your field, whether you are a recent university graduate or an established professional.

 You will learn alongside our JD, LLM, LLM in ADR and MDR students in dynamic and engaging classrooms.
 The ADR curriculum provides a convenient, flexible way to pursue this advanced training, while meeting your professional and personal obligations.

 You can complete the ADR certificate in as few as two semesters.